intbio/MolModEdu/GROMACS/nucl/README.md

 That's all.
 Now you need to do the same to all other histones.
 Don't forget that they're paired!
 In H4 histone we will cut up to 24th residue.
 As it is shown in fig.8, 24th residue (D) is a part of secondary structure, but we delete it to save the equilibrium of charges.
-In H2A - up to 15th and from 119th to the end.
+In H2A - 15th and from 119th to the end.
 In H2B - up to 29th

-All the numbers including!
+CAUTION!
+The numbering of residues in .pdb is different from real protein.
+You should always pay attention on the numbering.
+For instance in this case the recombinant version of H2B histone was used that lacks the first three aminoacids, consequently, the numbering differs.

 <img src="docs/cutting3.png">